 Chhitich lives with his father and his mother.
-His duties at home include washing clothes, making beds and helping in the kitchen.
+He is responsible for washing clothes, making beds and helping in the kitchen.
+His father is sometimes employed and his mother maintains the home.
 There are 2 children in the family.
-His father is sometimes employed and his mother maintains the home.

 Soccer, singing and listening to music are Chhitich's favorite activities.
 In primary school his performance is average and he also regularly attends church activities.

-Your love and support will help Chhitich to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Chhitich in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 Chhitich lives on the plains of Mirik, home to approximately 16,000 residents.
 Typical houses are constructed of wood and have tin roofs.
 The most commonly spoken languages are English, Gorkha, Bengali and Hindi.